la2050/archive/_organizations/milk-bookies.md

     - '2016'
     - '2015'
     - '2014'
-title: Milk + Bookies
+original_project_ids:
+  - '4102146'
+  - '5102208'
+  - '6102155'
+original_project_titles:
+  - 'Leaders + Readers: Bringing Much Needed Books to Children in LAUSD & Beyond '
+  - 'Leaders + Readers: Growing School Libraries and Minds One Book At A Time'
+  - 'Milk + Bookies: Bringing Service Learning and Books to LA Youth'
 extrapolated_project_ids:
   - '6102155'
   - '5102208'
   - '4102146'
-project_titles_from_extrapolated_project_ids:
+extrapolated_project_titles:
   - 'Leaders + Readers: Growing School Libraries and Minds One Book At A Time'
   - 'Leaders + Readers: Bringing Much Needed Books to Children in LAUSD & Beyond'
   - 'Milk + Bookies: Bringing Service Learning and Books to LA Youth'
-original_project_titles:
-  - 'Leaders + Readers: Bringing Much Needed Books to Children in LAUSD & Beyond '
-  - 'Leaders + Readers: Growing School Libraries and Minds One Book At A Time'
-  - 'Milk + Bookies: Bringing Service Learning and Books to LA Youth'
-original_project_ids:
-  - '4102146'
-  - '5102208'
-  - '6102155'

 ---